Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Impact Analysis

-\begin{itemize} \item \textit{High Event Rate}: Users with activity exceeding $13$ events per minute (above the $99.9$$^{\text{th}}$ percentile) were classified as bots and excluded from the dataset. \item \textit{Short Activity Duration}: Users exhibiting a high frequency of very short activity durations on clicked articles were removed.
+After extracting the data, a number of data cleaning steps were performed.
+Importantly, different heuristics were employed to identify and remove logged interactions that were likely not caused by human readers but by bots.
+The following bot detection patterns were applied. \begin{itemize} \item \textit{High Event Rate}: Users with activity exceeding $13$ events per minute (above the $99.9$$^{\text{th}}$ percentile) were classified as bots and excluded from the dataset. \item \textit{Short Activity Duration}: Users exhibiting a high frequency of very short activity durations on clicked articles were removed.
 Specifically, we excluded users performing more than $9$ actions in less than $2$ seconds, using thresholds at the 5$^{\text{th}}$ and 99$^{\text{th}}$ percentiles, respectively. \item \textit{Stale Content Interaction:} Users clicking articles older than $10$ days more than $10$ times were removed.
 This was done knowing that the lifetime of most articles is very short, receiving the largest fractions of the interactions on the first day after publication. \end{itemize}

 Besides removing bot interactions, further consistency-preserving checks were applied.
 For example, we systematically searched for and removed incomplete data points, where the logging system had occasionally failed.
-Ultimately, the preprocessed dataset comprised a total of $1,\!621$ articles and over $56,\!000$ users, spanning approximately $2$ million interaction events.
+Ultimately, the preprocessed dataset comprised a total of $1,\!621$ articles and over $56,\!000$ users, spanning approximately $2$ million interaction events (impressions and clicks).
+Table~\ref{tab:descriptive-statistics} presents the main descriptive statistics per experimental group, rounded to the nearest thousand.\footnote{Due to internal data protection regulations, we cannot share the raw or preprocessed datasets, and we only report rounded numbers.
+We acknowledge this limitation regarding reproducibility.}